 As Little Rock based tax lawyers, we understand the need for IRA protection.

-We understand the most effective strategies for IRA planning.
-We know that our clients have a deep desire to protect their IRA account, 401k or other tax qualified account from creditors and from bankruptcy.
-Advising clients on how to best provide this protection is part of the service we provide.
+Our team understands the most effective strategies for IRA planning.
+We know that our clients have a deep desire to protect their IRA account, 401k, or other tax-qualified account from creditors and from bankruptcy.
+Advising clients on how to best provide this protection is a crucial part of the services we provide.

 In June of 2014, the U.S. Supreme Court made it clear that for federal bankruptcy purposes, inherited IRAs are not protected from creditors’ claims.
 The Supreme Court’s opinion in Clark, et ux v.
 Rameker, 573 U.S. (2014) has deep implications for anyone who looks to leave a significant IRA balance to heirs.
 The Court held unanimously that retirement funds inherited by a beneficiary are not considered to be “retirement funds” protected by federal bankruptcy exemptions.
 As a result, the IRA account you leave your heirs is at risk of being lost to your heirs’ creditor claims unless you take steps to protect it.